adoptium/temurin-build/README.md

 kick off a build a follows with this script.
 The `-J` parameter specifies the "boot JDK" which should generally be one major version prior to the one you are building (although one of the same major version will also work).
-Note that the build variant defaults to HotSpot if omitted.
+Note that the build variant defaults to HotSpot if omitted which builds from the same repositories as Temurin.

 ```bash
 ./makejdk-any-platform.sh (-J /usr/lib/jvm/jdk-xx) (--build-variant <hotspot|openj9|corretto|SapMachine|dragonwell|bisheng>) <jdk8u|jdk11u|jdk16u|jdk>